mApp586/Android-app-debloater/README.md

 3. Transfer all adb.exe and other related file to foldeer name 'adb' nearby main.py and other .py files
 4. Then open cmd
 5. First Install python and install customtkinter,pyinstaller through pip
-6. Then enter in cmd `pyinstaller --onefile --noconsole -i "adb/icon.ico" --add-data "adb;adb" main.py`
+6. Then enter in cmd `pyinstaller --onefile --noconsole -i "adb/icon.ico" --add-data "adb;adb" main.py` [add any icon.ico file in adb folder]
 7. And your exe file is created and use it

  # Use with python